 Translocated lamprey spawned, producing viable eggs in the Umatilla River and Meacham Creek.
 Larval abundance in index plots sharply increased one year after translocation of adult lamprey to the Umatilla River.
 Mean densities remained elevated.
 Larval distribution also increased through time.
 Abundance of out-migrating lamprey began increasing in the years after translocation began.
 The number of adults has increased over time, but the total number of individuals entering the Umatilla River is still low.
+However, 129 adult lamprey did return in 2011 to the Umatilla River Basin which represents a large increase from previous years returns.

 A pilot study was initiated in 2005 to determine whether radio telemetry could be used to assess the effects of low elevation structures on adult lamprey passage in the Umatilla River.
 Results of this study provide evidence that low elevation structures combined with low flows impact the ability of adult Pacific lamprey to migrate upstream.
+These results were also used to prioritize which diversion dam projects should be the first to receive adult lamprey passage structures (LPS), and where the LPS should be placed at each project.